Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: The DSO Model for Flexibility Activation and Revenue Allocation

-The subsequent task of the flexibility market is the settlement between the DSO and aggregators, which is conducted using marginal pricing.
-Similar to the concept of Distribution Locational Marginal Prices (DLMPs), we define the sum of the dual variables \(\hat{\boldsymbol{\lambda}}_h^\omega\) and \(\check{\boldsymbol{\lambda}}_h^\omega\) associated with constraints \eqref{eq:LinDistFlow:10} and \eqref{eq:LinDistFlow:11} over $\mathcal W$ as the \emph{Marginal Flexibility Prices} (MFPs):
+Next, the revenues earned from the TSO should be allocated to each aggregator in the distribution system.
+A reasonable method is to allocate the revenues based on the marginal contributions of each aggregator's activated flexibility to the total revenue of the distribution system, which encourages each aggregator to report its true costs (\emph{incentive compatibility}).
+We propose the concept of \emph{Marginal Flexibility Prices} (MFPs) to quantify the marginal contributions of each aggregator's activated flexibility to the total revenue of the DSO (the value of flexibility).
+The MFP of aggregator $h$ is defined as the sum of the dual variables \(\hat{\boldsymbol{\lambda}}_h^\omega\) and \(\check{\boldsymbol{\lambda}}_h^\omega\) associated with constraints \eqref{eq:LinDistFlow:10} and \eqref{eq:LinDistFlow:11} over $\mathcal W$:

-which reveal the marginal effect of the activated flexibility of aggregator $h$ in reducing the distribution system's total cost.
+which reveal the marginal effect of the activated flexibility of aggregator $h$ in reducing the distribution system's net cost.
+Allocating the total revenue of the DSO according to the MFPs, aggregator $h$ can obtain a payment of:

-When the DSO flexibility market clearing model \eqref{eq:market_obj}, \eqref{eq:def_pru_prd}-\eqref{eq:LinDistFlow:14} is solved, the revenues obtained from the transmission level are distributed to each aggregator based on MFPs.
-The payment from the DSO to aggregator $h$ is:

-The role of MFPs in the flexibility market is analogous to that of the DLMP in the distribution system's retail electricity market.
-First, assuming that the DSO flexibility market is fully competitive, using the MFP for settlement, as in \eqref{eq:settlement}, ensures that aggregators' optimal bidding strategy is to bid their true costs (\emph{incentive compatibility}).
-Second, letting \(C_{\text{Base}}\) denote the energy cost when the DSO operates on the baseline power profile, we have the following Proposition: \begin{proposition} When the DSO flexibility market clearing model \eqref{eq:market_obj}, \eqref{eq:def_pru_prd}-\eqref{eq:LinDistFlow:14} is solved, the following inequality holds:
+The role of MFPs in the flexibility activation process is analogous to that of the distribution locational marginal prices (DLMPs) in the distribution system's retail electricity market.
+In addition to incentive compatibility, allocating the revenues based on MFPs also has the following property: \begin{proposition} The solution to the DSO optimization model \eqref{eq:market_obj}, \eqref{eq:def_pru_prd}-\eqref{eq:LinDistFlow:14} makes the following inequality hold: